Fell in Love with a Girl: Composition

-Critical reception
+It is composed in the key of B major, while Jack White's vocal range spans from a low of B3 to a high of A4.
+The song has a basic sequence of B–A–D–E during the introduction and verses and follows F♯–A–D–E–F♯–A–F♯ at the refrain as its chord progression.

+Release

+White Blood Cells was released through the Sympathy for the Record Industry label in mid 2001, but "Fell in Love with a Girl" would not receive a single release until January 21, 2002, instead by XL Recordings.
+The track was reissued as a 7-inch vinyl record for Black Friday Record Store Day 2012 on opaque red vinyl by Third Man Records, and later issued on standard black vinyl.

+Reception

-The single met with widespread critical acclaim.
-Comparing it to that of the Ramones, Tom Maginnis from AllMusic called the single, "an attention-grabbing chunk of primal punk rock confection that flames out in a breathless one minute and 50 seconds. ...
+The record peaked at number 21 on both the US Billboard Bubbling Under Hot 100 Singles chart and the UK Singles Chart.
+It was also the band's first single to enter the US Modern Rock Tracks chart, peaking at number 12.
+"Fell in Love with a Girl" was met with widespread critical acclaim.
+Comparing it to that of the Ramones, Tom Maginnis from AllMusic called it "an attention-grabbing chunk of primal punk rock confection that flames out in a breathless one minute and 50 seconds. ...
 Surrendering is the only option; to fight against the infectious brutal and relentless energy of "Fell in Love With a Girl" is an exercise in futility."

-The May 3, 2007 issue of Rolling Stone magazine listed the song as one of the forty songs that changed the world.
+The May 3, 2007, issue of Rolling Stone magazine listed the song as one of the forty songs that changed the world.
 In 2011, NME placed it at number 6 on its list "150 Best Tracks of the Past 15 Years".
 The Times said that the track "mixes the blues with the Pixies."
 The Village Voice's "Pazz & Jop critics' poll named "Fell in Love with a Girl" the sixth-best song of 2002.
+Paste, The Guardian, and Stereogum ranked the song number six, number three, and number two, respectively, on their lists of the greatest White Stripes songs.
+Paste also included it on their list of "The 50 Best Garage Rock Songs of All Time".
+Staff at Billboard ranked it one of the best rock love songs.